 - ASTM C 926 Standard Specification for Application of Portland Cement-Based Plaster

 - ASTM C 1063 Standard Specification for Installation of Lathing and Furring to Receive Interior and Exterior Portland Cement-Based Plaster

 Because stucco is cement-based and hardens when mixed with water, it must be mixed just prior to application; it cannot be sold in pre-mixed form.
 "Pre-mixed" stucco is a dry mixture containing all of the necessary ingredients, and all you add is water.
 These commercially prepared stucco mixes can be an easy solution to many construction projects.

 Traditionally, stucco is mixed on-site using bulk materials.
 The trick to creating your own stucco mix is getting every batch exactly the same.
 A basic stucco mix consists of:

 - One part Portland cement

-- Hydrated lime to ten percent of the cement by the volume.
+- Hydrated lime to 10% of the cement by volume

-The slower the stucco dries, the stronger it will become.
-In sunny and hot locations stucco must be shaded to prevent the dehydration of the stucco mix.
-If using commercially prepared stucco, you must follow manufacturer’s instructions.
-Do not apply stucco if the weather temperature is less than forty degrees.
+The slower stucco dries, the stronger it becomes.
+In sunny and hot locations, stucco must be shaded to prevent the dehydration of the stucco mix.
+When using pre-mixed stucco, it's best to follow the manufacturer’s instructions.
+Never apply stucco if the weather temperature is lower than 40 F.